Radon Testing Information:

 None of the five senses can detect the presence of radon.
 It can only be detected through tests, which look for and measure the alpha or gamma radiation of a specific energy level.
 Testing protocol must be followed and a report should be delivered to the client outlining and summarizing the findings.
-The average radon level of indoor air in a typical home is 1.3pCi/L. The average outdoor level is 0.4pCi/L. The EPA action level of 4pCi/L. or higher is needed for MITIGATION work done to a home.
+The average outdoor level is 0.4 pCi/L. The EPA action level of 4pCi/L. or higher, mitigation work needs to be done to a home or place of business.

 Radon is a naturally occurring radioactive gas that is colorless, odorless, and tasteless, rendering it invisible.
 It is produced as a result of the natural decay of uranium in soil, rock and water.
 Uranium is common in the environment and some amount can be found in each of the 50 states.
 All rocks contain uranium, although most contain just a small amount.
 Certain types of rock, including granite, dark shale, light-colored volcanic rocks, sedimentary rocks containing phosphate, and metamorphic rocks derived from these rocks, have higher than average uranium content.

 Radon is the largest source of exposure to naturally occurring radiation.
 It is a common misconception that certain areas of the United States are not at risk for radon.
 In fact, high levels of radon have been reported in all 50 states.
 Indoor radon is the second leading cause of lung cancer after smoking.
 Nearly 1 in 15 homes in the US is estimated to have high radon levels.
 Elevated levels have been found in every state.
 The EPA states in both the Buyer’s/Seller’s Guide and the Citizen’s Guide, that radon is estimated to cause about 21,000 lung cancer deaths per year.
 All homes in the Black Hills areas should be tested for radon!